Best Internet Plans and Discounts for Students

-There are a lot of factors that go into reliability, from disruptions that impact certain kinds of connections to the responsiveness of internet service providers (ISPs) when their networks go down.
+Many factors go into reliability, from disruptions that impact certain kinds of connections to the responsiveness of internet service providers (ISPs) when their networks go down.

-Check what customers have to say about internet provider reliability in our 2020 ISP Customer Satisfaction Survey.
+Check what customers say about internet provider reliability in our annual customer satisfaction report.

-Even so, speed is still an important factor.
-This is especially true if you’re sharing an internet plan with roommates.
+Even so, speed is still an important factor—especially if you’re sharing an internet plan with roommates.

-A good first step in finding the right balance for your internet connection is identifying what you’re going to need the internet for.
-Here are some examples of how much speed you’ll need for common student internet activities:
+An excellent first step in finding the right balance for your internet connection is identifying how you plan to use it.
+Here are some examples of how much internet speed you’ll need for everyday student internet activities:

 |Activity||Recommended download speed||Recommended upload speed|